 Overall, we feel that Google TV is a great addition to this year’s Sony TV sets and it helps the X90J compete with Samsung and LG’s similarly strong smart TV platforms.

-- Exceptional image quality and color saturation
+- Exceptional image quality, color saturation and contrast

 - Fantastic upscaling thanks to Cognitive Processor XR

 - Has issues with off-axis viewing and glare